baitcode/cairo-fixed-point-arithmetic/README.md

 ## PS

-Love and piece, dude.
+Love and peace, dude.
 Hope it was useful.